ehsanmqn/World-Happines-Report/README.md

 # BOS Challenge
-This project contains a simple python application designed as a response to BOS interview challenge
+This project contains a simple data scientific python application designed to provide analytics charts from yearly world happines report.
+This project is a part of BOS challenge.

 ## Contents
 1. Install requirements